Chiang Rai Climate & Temperature

 - According to the Holdridge life zones system of bioclimatic classification Chiang Rai is situated in or near the subtropical dry forest biome.

-- The annual mean temperature is 24 degrees Celsius (75.2 degrees Fahrenheit).
+- The annual average temperature is 24 degrees Celsius (75.2 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 8.2 °C (14.8°F).
 This indicates that the continentality type is hyperoceanic, subtype barely hyperoceanic.